 Wired Sussex is a website and collective for businesses and freelancers in the digital, media and technology sector.
 The organisation provides regular meetups for members and a starting point for those looking for projects, support and networking across the city.

 Divided into six core factions: ‘recruitment and skills’, ‘business and growth’, ‘workspace’, ‘a shared voice’, ‘support local networks’ and ‘investment and trade’, Wired Sussex is a fantastic resource for those looking to launch their business in Brighton.

-Networking allows you to meet with other like-minded folk, many of whom are in a similar boat to you.
+Networking allows you to meet with other like-minded folks, many of whom are in a similar boat to you.

 Brighton Farm – new media freelancers meetup, every Wednesday evening

-Other Brighton based business resources include Brighton For Business, a council run website with a wealth of business information, Locate East Sussex which focuses on providing advice on starting, growing and relocating your business, Social Enterprise East Sussex who give business support, coaching and networking opportunities and Sussex Innovation Centre, a University of Sussex enterprise that provides members with business coaching and information.
+Other Brighton based business resources include Locate East Sussex which focuses on providing advice on starting, growing and relocating your business, Social Enterprise East Sussex who give business support, coaching and networking opportunities and Sussex Innovation Centre, a University of Sussex enterprise that provides members with business coaching and information.